Evora Bucknum Perkins: Career

-Perkins was a Seventh-day Adventist and was described as the first missionary nurse to operate on a self-supporting basis.
-Perkins worked closely with early Adventist health advocates such as Daniel H. Kress, Lauretta E. Kress, and Stephen N. Haskell.
+Perkins was a Seventh-day Adventist and was described in an obituary as the first missionary nurse to operate on a self-supporting basis.
+She worked with Adventist health advocates including Daniel H. Kress, Lauretta E. Kress, and Stephen N. Haskell.

-Between August 21, 1889, and January 1, 1896, Perkins conducted 825 lectures and lessons on cooking, gave 20 talks on healthful dress, and instructed approximately 3,000 individuals.
-In addition to her missionary efforts, Perkins served as assistant teacher at the Battle Creek Sanitarium's Cooking School and participated in a cooking school led by Ella Eaton Kellogg at Bay View during the summers of 1891 and 1892.
-Since beginning her independent missionary work in 1892, Perkins focused primarily on teaching hygienic cookery to private students and nurses in Detroit.
-This instructional work became her main source of income.
+Between August 21, 1889, and January 1, 1896, Perkins conducted 825 lectures and lessons on cooking, gave 20 talks on healthful dress, and instructed about 3,000 people.
+She served as assistant teacher at the Battle Creek Sanitarium's cooking school and took part in a cooking school led by Ella Eaton Kellogg at Bay View during the summers of 1891 and 1892.
+After beginning independent missionary work in 1892, she focused mainly on teaching hygienic cookery to private students and nurses in Detroit, which became her main source of income.
 She also worked as a cooking teacher in Bay City, Michigan.

-She contributed to the establishment of vegetarian restaurants in cities like Detroit, Washington D.C., and Boston, and played a major role in health and cooking schools.
-She also worked as manager of The Laurel Vegetarian Restaurant in New York City.
+Perkins was involved in the establishment of vegetarian restaurants in Detroit, Washington, D.C., and Boston, and worked in health and cooking schools.
+She also served as manager of The Laurel Vegetarian Restaurant in New York City.

-In her later years, she continued public missionary work, including distributing religious literature in Verona, New York.
+In later years, she continued missionary work, including distributing religious literature in Verona, New York.